AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-11-25-async-functions-that-return-booleans.md

 ## Async Functions, Booleans, and Truthiness: A Slippery Bug

 The `if` statement in this code will *always* execute its body, regardless of what the async function returns.
-Your linter won't flag this as an error, nor will TypeScript if you're using it.
-Why?
-Because it's perfectly valid JavaScript—as far as they're concerned, your intent is in fact to check the truthiness of the async function's return value.
-But why is it always `true`?
+ESLint won't flag this as an error.
+TypeScript technically *should*, [but it has not yet implemented this warning](https://github.com/microsoft/TypeScript/issues/25330) for un-awaited async functions.

-To understand why this happens, remember that `async/await` is just syntactic sugar for Promises.
+To understand why the expression always evaluates to `true`, recall that `async/await` is just syntactic sugar for Promises.
 In JavaScript, an `async` function actually wraps its return value in a `Promise` object—even if it seems like the function is directly returning a value, and even if the function does not `await` anything.

 We can verify this by logging the function call: